-One can also ask if other log--correlated field predictions hold for $\varphi_N(z),$ such as the predictions for the extreme values.
+One can also ask if other log--correlated field predictions hold for $\varphi_N(z),$ such as the behavior of its extreme values.
 For the Gaussian unitary ensemble ($\beta=2),$ \cite{FyodorovSimm} conjecture an exact convergence in law for these extreme values.
 In addition, the law of the position of the maximum is characterized by \cite{FyodorovDoussal}.
 For $\beta=2,$ the authors show convergence of the leading term of the maximum of the modulus of the recentered log--characteristic polynomial \cite{LambertPaquette01}.
 Again for $\beta=2,$ similar theorems are proven for the behavior of the maximum of the recentered argument of the characteristic polynomial \cite{CFLW}.
 For the circular ensembles, the state of the art is substantially better developed \cite{ArguinBeliusBourgade,PaquetteZeitouni02,CMN}.
-Indeed, the state-of-the-art \cite{CMN} for general $\beta$ is based on analysis of \emph{Pr\"ufer phases}, which give an effective Markov process description for the log--characteristic polynomial of a circular $\beta$-ensemble.
-Inspired by that work, we look to develop on a related Markovian structure for the Gaussian $\beta$-ensemble (which has been very influential in the study of local limits of $1$--dimensional $\beta$-ensembles \cite{ValkoVirag, RiderVirag, RamirezRider,ValkoViragOp}).
+Indeed, \cite{CMN} obtains the precise behavior of the maximum for general $\beta$ based on the analysis of \emph{Pr\"ufer phases}, which give an effective Markov process description for the log--characteristic polynomial of a circular $\beta$-ensemble.